 The electronics consists mainly of three parts, the mixer control, the LO-control and the Intermediate Frequency (IF) electronics.
-The mixer control electronics was adapted from the CHAMP array (Güsten, R. and Ediss, G. and Gueth, F. and others 1998), providing a stable bias circuit (most critical for reliable operation) and a failure protection circuit for the mixers, a magnet current for suppressing the Josephson current at the superconductive mixer junction, and a heater current to remove trapped magnetic flux quanta from the device if necessary.
+The mixer control electronics was adapted from the CHAMP array (Güsten et al. 1998), providing a stable bias circuit (most critical for reliable operation) and a failure protection circuit for the mixers, a magnet current for suppressing the Josephson current at the superconductive mixer junction, and a heater current to remove trapped magnetic flux quanta from the device if necessary.
 The LO control electronics contains the phase-lock loop circuit to stabilize the LO-frequency, as well as the tunable bias supplies for the multiplier diodes of each of the two LO-chains.